zesterer/wavefront/README.md

 - Ergonomic API for parsing OBJs from files and readers.

-- Wrapper types that automatically perform indexing and hide the annoyances of the OBJ format if you just want to grab some triangles.
+- Wrapper types that automatically perform indexing and hide the annoyances of the OBJ format if you just want to grab some triangles...

+- ...but allows you to dip into the nitty-gritty details of OBJ if you want to do that too.

 - Correct handling of complex polygons.

+- No dependencies

 ## Roadmap